 You’ll find me with either water or ginger ale, and there’s nothing wrong with tea or coffee, either.
 Just make sure you don’t take a hot beverage to the dance floor in case it spills and splatters hot liquid on someone.

 10. A thank you note is sometimes in order.
 For a simple party in the break room, a potluck party in a meeting room, or a pay-to-attend party at a large venue, no thank you card is needed.
 If it was a formal party or one in someone’s home (potluck or not), a thank you note is in order.
+(Here’s a post on how to write a great one easily.)
 If you’re close to the host(s), or the party was held in their home, send the thank you note to their home.
 If it was a large corporate party, send the thank you note to the boss at the boss’s business address.
 In that case, a separate note can also be sent to the assistant(s) if you KNOW that they were involved actively in planning the party.